IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a pre-filled form with fields for the brand name, description, and status.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the brands page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the brands' page.

-When the personnel clicks "Save changes" button, the personnel will be redirected to the brands page.
+When the personnel clicks the "Save changes" button, the personnel will be redirected to the brands' page.

 ### Delete Brand Page:

 ![Delete Brand page](documentation/features/personnel/brands/delete_brand.png)

 This page is accessible only to the admin.
-It has a form and the list of the products in the brand.
+It has a form and a list of the products in the brand.

-When the admin clicks "Cancel" button, the admin will be redirected to the brands page.
+When the admin clicks the "Cancel" button, the admin will be redirected to the brands' page.

-When the admin clicks "Delete" button, the admin will be redirected to the brands page.
+When the admin clicks the "Delete" button, the admin will be redirected to the brands' page.

 ### Tags Page:

 ![Tags page](documentation/features/personnel/tags/tags_page.png)

 This page is accessible only to the personnel.
-It has tags table with all tags.
+It has a tags table with all tags.

-It has a title, "Add tag" button, which will redirect the personnel member to the add tag page.
-It also has search field, which allows the admin to search for tags.
+The "Add tag" button has a title, which will redirect the personnel member to the add tag page.
+It also has a search field, which allows the admin to search for tags.

-The main part of the page is dedicated to the tags table.
+The central part of the page is dedicated to the tags table.
 If the admin or other personnel members click on the tag in the tags table, the admin will be redirected to the tag's details page.